foundry-vtt-community/wiki.js/development/api/canvas.md

 ### Groups and Layers

-The canvas is made up of a number of groups which capture common objects.
-The top most is the "stage", which encompasses all of Foundry's core-defined groups.
+The canvas is made up of a number of groups which define the drawing process.
+The top most is the `"stage"`, which encompasses all of Foundry's core-defined groups.
 They are drawn in the following order with the designated hierarchy.

 - hidden
 - rendered